Lorelie is an up-and-coming artist who has developed a new obsession with her sketchbook.

 Here's another thought: Try drawing a portrait of yourself!
 (Just be sure to make it complimentary)!

 2. Copy a Famous Piece of Artwork

 Copy?
 Whaaaaat?
-Yes, I just said the "C" word, the dreaded naughty 4 letter word that makes all artists cringe with disgust.
+Yes, I just said the "C" word, the dreaded naughty four-letter word that makes all artists cringe with disgust.
 But I'm not talking about copying for resale.
 I'm talking about copying just for fun.
 For your sketchbook, that personal creative cubbyhole that's just for you and you alone.

 In the past, fledgling artists always copied the works of old masters, so who says you can't do the same?
-It's also a great way to educate yourself in art history and famous artists and works of art.
+It's also a great way to educate yourself on art history and famous artists and works of art.

 Here's an idea: copy a famous painting, such as Van Goh's Starry Night, and add your own twist, like a pink sky instead of a blue one!
 Or just copy a portion of a famous piece of artwork, such as the lady with the pet monkey in Seurat's A Sunday on the Grande Jatte.
 Drawing people from different timeframes is always a fun challenge.

 Try something you usually avoid, either because you always make it look so ridiculous or you're sure you can't possibly make it look halfway decent.